Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1015/readme.md

 - **Repository (JobApplicationRepository.java)**  The JobApplicationRepository is an interface that defines the methods for interacting with the database.
 It extends the DomainRepository interface, which provides methods for basic CRUD operations.

+## 6. Demonstration

+To demonstrate the implementation of this user story, we can use the following steps:

+1. Start the application and log in as a customer manager.
+2. Navigate to the application section and select the option to execute the process of verification of requirements.
+3. Select the job opening.

+## 7. Observations

+- N/A